Introduction to Geography at Plashet School

 “Geography is, in the broadest sense, an education for life and for living.
 Learning through geography helps us all to be more socially and environmentally sensitive, informed and responsible citizens and employees.”

 GCSE Geography students will study the AQA specification.
-From September 2016, students will study a revised specification and we are still awaiting the details.

-• The Living World
+- Section B: The Living World

 For More Information on the GCSE specification & for examples of GCSE Past Papers, use these links:

 Please contact the school on firstname.lastname@example.org for further information.